ArpadGBondor/Web_challenge_8-Frontend_Mentor-Rock_paper_scissors_master/README.md

 ## My goals

-- :heavy_check_mark: I want to create a Rock, Paper, Scissors application
+- ✔️ I want to create a Rock, Paper, Scissors application
-- :heavy_check_mark: I want to practise Vue 3 and Nuxt 3 state management
+- ✔️ I want to practise Vue 3 and Nuxt 3 state management
-- :x: I want to create a "mobile first" design, and only using Tailwind without any custom CSS
+- ❌ I want to create a "mobile first" design, and only using Tailwind without any custom CSS
-  - Sadly, I encountered a Tailwind error that required some custom CSS workaround. :slightly_frowning_face:
+  - Sadly, I encountered a Tailwind error that required some custom CSS workaround. 🙁

 ## Highlights